2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 What then is freedom?
 It is property, the right to enjoy the fruits of one's labor, the right to work, to develop, to exercise one's faculties, as one sees fit, without the State intervening otherwise than by its protective action.

-It is sad to think that our social and political philosophy has remained stuck on the idea that the solution to all our problems has to come from above, from the law, from the State.
+It is disheartening to think that our social and political philosophy has remained entrenched in the notion that the solution to all our problems must come from above, from the law, or from the State.
 But this is explainable.
 These ideas are instilled in the youth every day in schools and universities through the monopoly of education.

 ![image](assets/en/056.webp)
 _an example of such a monopolistic agent could be a government institution_